TheOfficialPeter/TheOfficialPeter/README.md

             </a>
 </div>

-- 🔭 I’m currently working on my resume
+- 🔭 I’m currently working on a few apps

 - 🌱 I’m currently learning deta space.